airtoall/papr-firmware/Product/README.md

 This is an Arduino-compatible app, written in C++.
 The app doesn't run on any actual arduino board, but we use the Arduino IDE and runtime as the base for this app so that we can take advantage of the Arduino APIs, Arduino libraries, and the Arduino community (forums, blogs, etc).
 If it became necessary to eliminate any Arduino dependencies, I think you could do it with a day or two of work.

-Unit testing: at present there is no automated testing of this code.
-However, the code is broken down into C++ classes in a way that would make it somewhat easy to add unit testing.
-This repo has a branch "unittest" that contains some very-out-of-date experimental code for this.

 ## Dev environment setup

 To compile or develop this code: